jfalxa/wchooks/README.md

 Only recreate the value when the deps change.

 The "deps" used in this hook and some other can be given in two forms:
 - as an array: each item in the array will be shallow compared to its previous version to find out if the deps have changed.
 - as a special object `{ deps, hasChanged: (deps, oldDeps) => boolean }`: The `hasChanged` function will be used to check if the deps are different

+Providing no deps will create the value only once in the whole life of the component.

 ```typescript
 interface DepsOptions {